Effective Date: December 11, 2017

 - legal action according to applicable laws and contractual agreements.

-Individuals concerned about any violation of this policy are encouraged to contact the Assistant Vice President for Technology or the Vice President for Finance and Administration/CFO.
+Individuals concerned about any violation of this policy are encouraged to contact the Associate Vice President of Information Technology/CIO or the Vice President for Finance and Administration/CFO.
 Individuals can also report suspected policy violations to firstname.lastname@example.org.